souru98/full-stack-application-with-hibernate/README.md

 ## Progression 7: Views - UI
   - Identify the appropriate views for your application.
-  - You view should contain a mandatory home page,from which you can navigate to other pages.
+  - Your view should contain a mandatory home page from which you can navigate to other pages.
   - Profession look and feel is mandatory.

 ## Final Deliverable: